dennis3124/isthatit/README.md

-# isthatit
+# Guess It

+Previously named "Is that it".

-Its a game!
+Its a multiplayer android mobile game!